Heinz Heger: The book

 Hans Neumann conducted 15 interviews with Kohout between 1965 and 1967 and wrote the book on basis of these conversations using the pseudonym Heinz Heger.
 The book was eventually published in 1972 by Merlin Verlag.
 As well as describing the barbarism of life within the camp, Neumann/Heger's book offered criticism of the treatment of homosexual concentration camp survivors after liberation.
 After the camp's liberation, Kohout – like other homosexual prisoners – was still regarded as a criminal, since homosexuality remained illegal after the demise of the Nazi regime.
 He was not eligible for compensation and, despite attempts on his part, he received none from the West German government.
-Many other gay men who had survived concentration camps were returned to prison, and the time they had spent interred in the camps was not deducted from their sentences.
+Many other gay men who had survived concentration camps were returned to prison, and the time they had spent interned in the camps was not deducted from their sentences.

 The book remains one of very few that document the experiences of homosexuals imprisoned by the Nazis.
 It is taught and read in college courses internationally, including at universities and Jewish seminaries.

 Erik Jensen, writing in the Journal of the History of Sexuality, identifies the publication of Kohout's memoir as a turning point in the history of the gay community, when the activists of the 1960s and 1970s began to take account of the perspectives of the preceding generation and to embrace the pink triangle as a symbol of gay identity.